 It is not possible to raise a requisition on a supplier who has not been previously loaded into the University's Finance System (CUFS).
-You can check to see whether a supplier is in the system; if they are not, you will need to complete a 'Supplier Search and Request' form and submit it to the Purchasing Office (in paper form or electronically).
+You can check to see whether a supplier is in the system; if they are not, you will need to submit a Letterhead from the supplier (which includes their Company Registration No. and Company VAT no.) as well as their Quotation for the items you propose to purchase to the Purchasing Office (in paper form or electronically).

 Where the cost of an item is modest, and the use of that supplier is a 'one-off', then purchase by corporate credit card should

 be organised at a local level.
 Information on who holds a corporate credit card is available from the Finance Office.

 The University's Financial Regulations require supporting documentation to be provided for purchases above certain thresholds.
 The Department's thresholds are different from the University's, and are the ones to be used when raising requisitions in the Department.
 The following table shows the Departmental thresholds.